vegarsti/samordna/README.md

 The other quota, call this "ordinary" (O), is different.
 All points from FT count, but you also get 2 additional points per extra year after age 19 (in essence how many years since you "ordinarily" finished high school).
 These points cap out at 8 points, i.e. after 4 years.
 You also get (no more than) 2 extra points if you either

-* pursued university studies for at least 1 year
+* have obtained 60 ECTS credits (or 1 point if you have 30 credits)
 * served in the military or
 * attended ["folk high school"](https://en.wikipedia.org/wiki/Folk_high_school)